For the period ended June 30, 2023, unaudited

 |For the year ended December 31||$||%|

-The year 2022 represents the first year of the Bank’s 2022–24 strategic plan, Delivering on Our Promise.
-The Bank’s financial management framework supports strategic planning and allows for decisions on allocating resources to achieve the Bank’s objectives, mitigate risks and invest in the Bank’s people and tools in a fiscally prudent manner.3
+The year 2023 represents the second year of the Bank’s 2022–24 strategic plan, Delivering on Our Promise.
+The Bank’s financial management framework enables decisions about allocating resources to achieve the Bank’s strategic objectives, mitigate risks and invest in the Bank’s people and tools in a fiscally prudent manner.3

-Outside of staff costs, which represent the largest portion of the Bank’s expenditures, expenditures include the cost of enhancing systems and tools.
-These expenditures support operations to sustain the Bank’s resilience posture and prepare for the future.
-They also support the Bank’s new mandate and its digital transformation, and they reduce the Bank’s risk.
+Staff costs represents the largest portion of the Bank’s expenditures.
+Other expenditures include the cost of enhancing systems and tools to support operations, sustain the Bank’s resilience posture and prepare for the future.
+These costs also support the Bank’s new mandates, continue its digital transformation and reduce its risk.

 Operational highlights and changes